chromium/chromium/chrome/browser/ui/commander/fuzzy_finder.md

 ## The matrix algorithm

       Aside: for simplicity, steps 1 and 2 above are performed in terms of UTF-16 code units.
-The matrix algorithm, on the other hand, works in [code points](), which makes it more accurate for languages outside the [basic multilingual plane]().
+The matrix algorithm, on the other hand, works in [code points](https://unicode.org/glossary/#code_point), which makes it more accurate for languages outside the [basic multilingual plane](https://en.wikipedia.org/wiki/Plane_(Unicode)#Basic_Multilingual_Plane).

 This is easiest to present in a worked example, so let's use `needle` = "nwi"